innei-template/naive-ui-dashboard-template/readme.md

 This template is taken from [Mx Space Admin v2](https://github.com/mx-space/mx-admin) and styled the same way.

-- WindiCSS
+- UnoCSS
-- Vue 3 Tsx
+- Vue 3 TSX
 - PostCSS
 - Pinia

 # Usage

-Just use it as a regular template, you can style it in 'configs.json'.
+Just use it as a regular template, you can style it in 'configs.json' and change theme color in `src/styles/index.css`.

 ```
 pnpm i